core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	  <section anchor='update' title="Update">

 		<t>
 		The update interface is used by an endpoint to refresh or update its registration with an RD.
 To use the interface, the endpoint sends a PUT request to the resource returned in the Location option in the response to the first registration.
-An update MAY contain registration parameters or a payload in CoRE Link Format if there have been changes since the last registration or update.
-Paremeters that have not changed SHOULD NOT be included in an update.
+An update MAY contain registration parameters if there have been changes since the last registration or update.
+Parameters that have not changed SHOULD NOT be included in an update.
+Upon receiving an update request, the RD resets the timeout for that endpoint and stores the values of the parameters included in the update (if any).
 		</t>

         <t>The update request interface is specified as follows:
         <list style="hanging">
           <t hangText="Interaction:">EP -> RD</t>
           <t hangText="Method:">PUT</t>
-          <t hangText="URI Template:">/{+location}{?rt,lt,con}</t>
+          <t hangText="URI Template:">/{+location}{?et,lt,con}</t>
           <t hangText="URI Template Variables:">
           	<list>
  				<t hangText="location := ">This is the Location path returned by the RD as a result of a successful registration.</t>
- 				<t hangText="rt := ">Endpoint Type (optional).
+ 				<t hangText="et := ">Endpoint Type (optional).
 The semantic type of the endpoint.
 The maximum length of this parameter is 63 btyes.
 Optional.</t>
           		<t hangText="lt := ">Lifetime (optional).
 Lifetime of the registration in seconds.
 Range of 60-4294967295.
 If no lifetime is included, a default value of 86400 (24 hours) SHOULD be assumed.</t>
  				<t hangText="con := ">Context (optional).
 This parameter sets the scheme, address and port at which this server is available in the form scheme://host:port.
 Optional.
 In the absence of this parameter the scheme of the protocol, source IP address and source port used to register are assumed. </t>
           	</list>
           </t>
-          <t hangText="Content-Type:">application/link-format (if any)</t>
+          <t hangText="Content-Type:">None</t>
         </list>
        	</t>

  		<t>The following response codes are defined for this interface:
         <list style="hanging">
-          <t hangText="Success:"> 2.04 "Changed" in case the resource and/or lifetime was successfully updated</t>
+          <t hangText="Success:"> 2.04 "Changed" in the update was successfully processed.</t>
           <t hangText="Failure:"> 4.00 "Bad Request".
 Malformed request. </t>
           <t hangText="Failure:"> 5.03 "Service Unavailable".
 Service could not perform the operation. </t>
         </list>